13 FAQs On Dependent Passes In Malaysia

 The business will be treated as a 100% foreign-owned business with them as a foreign director.
 The company must then apply for an Employment Pass on their behalf, at which point they will become Employment Pass holders.
 Usually, this is done by outsourcing the incorporation and HR to a business consultant.

-Keep in mind they must meet the minimum requirements of setting up a business in Malaysia as a foreigner.
+Keep in mind they must meet the requirements of owning a business in Malaysia as a foreigner.

 Children under 18 years old can continue to live and study in Malaysia as long as they have a dependent permit issued by their parents, while those above 18 must apply for a student permit.